Originate/exosphere/tutorial/part_2/14_setup_scripts.md

 Exosphere provides a mechanism called __setup scripts__ to do exactly this.
-These scripts accompany a particular version of an application, and run after this version is rolled out into an environment.
+These scripts accompany a particular version of an application, and run after this version is deployed into an environment.
 They typically set up the new services.
 As an example,
 the setup script for the new version of our todo application - which adds search - would read all todo items from the todo service and add them to the search service.

+In development mode,
-You can develop a setup script locally and run it as often as you like to make things work properly.
+you can run setup scripts locally as often as you like.
-You can (and should) write tests for your script, since they change production data and behavior.
+You can (and should) write tests for them, since they change production data and behavior.
-Once the new application version is ready, you deploy it somewhere (your _staging_ or _production_ environment), and the setup script will run there automatically after the deployment is done.
+Once the new application version is deployed, for example into your _staging_ or _production_ environment, the setup script will run automatically.

-Upgrade scripts are implemented as separate micro services, and can therefore be written in your language of choice, the way you are used to.
+Upgrade scripts are implemented as separate micro services, and can therefore be written in your language of choice, the way you write normal services.
-Your setup service must respond to the
+Your setup script must wait for the
 `<app name>-<version>-setting-up` message
 from Exosphere's deployment system.
 Setup scripts typically send out Exocom messages